ianthehenry/judge/README.md

 Note that the result will be read as a quoted form.

-To re-evaluate `trust` expressions, you can either delete the expectation and re-run Judge, or run Judge with `--untrusting` to re-evaluate every `(trust)` expression.
+To re-evaluate `trust` expressions, you can either delete specific expectations and re-run Judge, or run Judge with `--untrusting` to re-evaluate all `trust` expressions.

 ## `test-macro`